Surgeon Jobs Australia

 Public Hospital Surgical Departments

-Public hospital surgical positions offer structured salaries, access to complex and emergency cases, multidisciplinary team support, and opportunities for teaching and research.
-Senior surgeons in public hospitals may take on roles as department heads or clinical leads, shaping the direction of surgical services within their health district.
-Public hospital appointments also typically include rights of private practice arrangements that allow additional private income from within the hospital.
+Public surgical positions offer structured salaries, complex and emergency case access, MDT support, and opportunities for teaching and research.
+Senior surgeons often take on department head or clinical lead roles.
+Most appointments also include rights of private practice, so additional private income is available without leaving the public system.

 Private Hospital Practice

-Private hospital surgery provides the highest earning potential in the surgical career.
-Surgeons operating in the private sector set their own fees, select their patient mix, and have significant autonomy over their clinical schedule.
-Success in private surgery depends on securing operating theatre access, maintaining a strong referral base, and building a reputation for clinical excellence.
-The financial rewards for established private surgeons are among the highest in Australian medicine.
+Private surgery offers the highest earning potential in the career.
+You set your own fees, select your patient mix, and largely control your own schedule.
+Success depends on theatre access, a reliable referral base, and a reputation for good clinical outcomes.
+Financial rewards for established private surgeons are among the strongest in Australian medicine.

 Mixed Public-Private Practice

-Most Australian surgeons combine public and private work, holding a fractional or full-time public appointment while maintaining a private practice on their non-public days.
-This model provides both the financial upside of private surgery and the professional benefits of public hospital practice — complex cases, teaching, and research.
-Getting the right balance between public commitments and private practice capacity is one of the most common career planning conversations we have with surgeons.
+Most Australian surgeons combine public and private work, holding a fractional public appointment while running a private practice on their remaining days.
+You get the financial upside of private billing alongside the complex cases, teaching, and research that public work provides.
+Getting the balance right is one of the most common conversations we have with surgeons exploring a move.

 Visiting Medical Officer Arrangements

-Some surgeons work as Visiting Medical Officers (VMOs) at public hospitals without a formal staff specialist appointment.
-VMO arrangements can offer flexibility, reduced administrative obligations, and the ability to work across multiple facilities.
-They are common in regional and outer metropolitan settings and can be structured to complement private practice commitments effectively.
+VMO arrangements let you work at public hospitals without a formal staff specialist appointment.
+They offer flexibility, fewer administrative obligations, and the ability to work across multiple facilities.
+They are common in regional and outer metropolitan settings and can fit well alongside private practice commitments.

 Find Your Next Surgical Role